bchaffin/bchaffin.github.io/prime-races/prime-races.markdown

 Thanks to [Mike Keith](https://www.cadaeic.net/) for introducing me to this topic.

+The [Chebyshev bias](https://en.wikipedia.org/wiki/Chebyshev%27s_bias) is the observation that if one counts primes mod 4 up to some limit, there are very often more primes of the form 4k+3 than 4k+1.
+In general, primes mod *M* are "lumpily" distributed, with some residues trailing others for long (sometimes extremely long) stretches; however Littlewood proved that every residue will lead at some point, and in fact will lead an infinite number of times.
+There's a good overview in this [excellent paper](https://dms.umontreal.ca/~andrew/PDF/PrimeRace.pdf) by Andrew Granville and Greg Martin.

+Mike's initial question was about primes mod 100.
+There are 40 possible residues, and 39 of them are known to lead at some point; the last of those is 43, which takes the lead at 11342219743.
+Only 41 has never been in the lead, so naturally we'd like to find the place where it leads.

+Some other races we'll look at:
+- [A275939](https://oeis.org/A275939) - For every modulus *q*, consider the race between residue 1 and -1.
+Residue 1 is generally disadvantaged, so the question is when does 1 take the lead.
+The answer was known for all *q* < 1000, except for *q*=12 and *q*=24.
+- [A380877](https://oeis.org/A380877) - When is residue 1 tied with residue 7, mod 12.
+Only 8 terms were known, the largest of which was 461.
+- [A390417](https://oeis.org/A390417) - For mod 10, there are four possible residues (1, 3, 7, and 9).
+Look for when each of the 24 possible "leaderboard" rankings occurs.
+Five of the possible rankings had not been found.
+- [A130911](https://oeis.org/A130911) - Race between evil primes (which have an even number of 1s in their binary representation) and odious primes (which have an odd number of 1s).
+It is conjectured that evil never leads after the first 3 primes.
+- [A156549](https://oeis.org/A156549) - Race between primes which have an even number of 0s in binary vs. those which have an odd number of 0s.
+It appears that an odd number of 0s always leads.
+It's somewhat surprising that odd leads for both 1s and 0s; more on this below.

 ### Prime tabulation

 As long as I was generating primes over a large range, I thought I might as well collect some other information along the way.
 Some of the basic counts of primes, such as the number of primes below 10<sup>n</sup>, are already known to large numbers.
 But I was able to extend a number of other sequences: